Hormold/cursor-overlay/README.md

 ## What it does

-- Shows active/completed/pending Cursor agents in floating window
+- Shows active/completed/pending sessions from **Cursor** and **Claude Code** in unified floating window
+- **Cursor integration**: Reads SQLite database for AI agent conversations
+- **Claude Code integration**: Parses JSONL session files with todo extraction
-- Auto-updates when database changes
+- Auto-updates when Cursor database changes
+- Displays session status (active/waiting vs completed)
+- Shows todo progress from Claude Code sessions
-- Blacklist unwanted agents from view
+- Blacklist unwanted sessions from view

 ## Quick Start (How to run it locally)